Okelm/ramda-vs-vanilla-js/README.md

-WIP.
-This is the part of a blog post on Ramda which will be available on [bwidlarz.com](https://bwidlarz.com/)
+The part of a blog post on Ramda https://bwidlarz.com/ramda/